Newbury R.F.C.

-Newbury Rugby Football Club is a rugby union club representing Newbury.
-Following league reorganisation, they are playing in Regional 2 South Central, a league at tier 6 in the English rugby union system.
-Newbury RFC is a community rugby club using players drawn from the local community and those coached through its youth rugby program.
+Newbury Rugby Football Club is a rugby union club based in Newbury, Berkshire, England.
+Following league reorganisation, they play in Regional 2 Severn, a league at tier 6 in the English rugby union system.
+Newbury RFC is a community rugby club using players drawn from the local community and those coached through its youth rugby programme.

 History

 The club was founded in 1928 due to the efforts of Len Whittaker who left St. Bartholomews Grammar School in 1924.
-The first game took place on 15 September 1928 against Midlands, Stoke RFC.
-This was the first of 23 games that season during which the club won 13 matches and lost 10.
-Even throughout the early years of the club, the standard of play encouraged such major sides as Northampton, Gloucester, Harlequins, and Wasps to come and play against Newbury.
+The first game took place on 15th September 1928 against Stoke RFC.
+This was the first of 23 games that season, during which the club won 13 matches and lost 10.
+Even throughout the early years of the club, the standard of play encouraged major sides such as Northampton, Gloucester, Harlequins, and Wasps to play against Newbury.

-The club's home ground

 In 1932 the club found a permanent home where they stayed until 1952 at which time the club moved to Pinchington Lane to the south of the town.
 It was not until 1958 that a clubhouse could be built on the site which was less than a mile from the present headquarters at Monks Lane where they have five pitches, of which three are fully floodlit.
 The 1938–39 season saw Newbury unofficially crowned by the local press as "Champions of Berkshire".
 The first game to be played after the War was on 13 April 1946 and despite the inauspicious date, the club won the match 37 – 0 against Windsor.

 When the league system for English rugby started in 1987, Newbury was playing in a regional league – Courage South West 1.
 They were relegated at the end of their first season, but by the 1990–91 season, they were back in South West 1 and then promoted a second time, having finished as runners-up.

 By the 1994–95 season, they had been relegated back into South West 1, and again finished runners-up.
-Unfortunately for The Blues, though, there was no promotion place for runners-up that season.
+In this season, there was no promotion place for runners-up.
 The following season, however, The Blues were promoted back into the National League as champions of South West 1.

 The 1996–97 season saw the advent of professionalism in English Rugby, along with the reduction in the number of tiers in the league from 5 to 4.
 The Blues spent the season in the 4th tier (known as National 4 South at the time) and enjoyed their second successive promotion, again as champions.

 The next eight seasons were spent in the third tier (known as the Jewson National League 1 for the first three seasons, latterly changing to National Division 2 following the league restructure at the end of the 1999–00 season).
 The Blues finished 7th, 5th, 5th, 9th, 8th, 9th, and 8th, before finishing as runners-up in 2004–05 and finally achieving the fifth promotion of their league career.